All Posts

 Soteriology Culture: Have We Made the Gospel Too Small?

-Soteriology Culture: Have We Made the Gospel Too Small?
-Modern Christianity has created a “soteriology culture,” reducing the Gospel to a transaction for eternal life while neglecting the actual call to discipleship.
-This post argues that true salvation is not a “bait and switch” but an invitation to apprenticeship (talmid)—where grace opposes earning, but never…
+Snapshot Modern Christianity has created a “soteriology culture,” reducing the Gospel to a transaction for eternal life while neglecting the actual call to discipleship.
+This post argues that true salvation is not a “bait and switch” but an invitation to apprenticeship (talmid)—where grace opposes earning, but never effort.
+Introduction You have probably heard it said,…

 -